Sunday began like many an early-April morning in Ohio — brisk and overcast, with the smell of emerging spring.

 Looking out from nearby hospital rooms, the pinwheels are a twinkling sea of shiny scarlet and gray throughout April.

-In 2008, the Ohio State Wexner Medical Center’s marketing team worked with local organ procurement organization Lifeline of Ohio to develop the idea of using pinwheels in this way.
-The inaugural pinwheel garden that year featured 6,400 pinwheels placed with the help of about 30 volunteers.
+In 2008, the Ohio State Wexner Medical Center’s marketing team worked with local organ procurement organization Lifeline of Ohio to create a visual display expressing the magnitude of transplantation and the gratitude for organ donation.
+The inaugural pinwheel garden featured 6,400 pinwheels placed with the help of about 30 volunteers.
 The bright, symbolic visual has stuck — and grown by thousands — even being adopted in 2017 by Donate Life America for its national marketing campaign.

 Ohio State is advancing organ transplantation in Ohio and beyond